sritampatnaik/GA-Demos/first_server/lesson.md

 |6| /photos/:id      | PATCH/PUT | update |application/json|
 |7| /photos/:id      | DELETE    | destroy|application/json|

+> PUT is used to update entire object.
+> PATCH is used to update partial object.

 ## Apply RESTful to an array of plants

 Note: We will temporary exclude endpoint (2) and (5) from the above table.
 That would gives us: